Current projects

 Duration: January 2020 – June 2024

-Childhood cancer is considered the second most common cause of death in children over 1 year of age in developed countries.
+Childhood cancer is considered the second most common cause of death in children over 1 year of age in high-income countries.
 Unfortunately, despite improvements in treatment in past decades, about 20% of children diagnosed with cancer die, meaning that almost 1 out of 5 families have to face such a devastating loss.
 The death of a child has been described as one of the most difficult events a family can face affecting each family member in a different and unique way.

 Bereavement care, as one of the stages of paediatric palliative care, is committed to improve the quality of life and mitigate suffering of the bereaved family in a holistic manner.
 However, little is known about the bereavement care services that have been implemented in Switzerland and Europe.
-Additionally, not much is known about the needs of bereaved parents and how they fare on the long term.
+Additionally, not much is known about the needs of bereaved parents and how they fare in the long term.
 Finally, it is important to find out more about protective and/or risk factors of bereaved parents that might influence the long-term psycho-social outcomes in bereaved families.

 The project’s main goal is to improve the bereavement support available to parents whose child has died from cancer.
 We have three specific aims: